doringber1996/Analysis-of-the-data-on-the-Summer-Olympic-medals/README.md

-# data_science_AI
-data_science_AI group project
-Analysis of the data on the Summer Olympic medals 1976 to 2008
+# 1st year analysis of the data on the Summer Olympic medals 1976 to 2008